-In 2018, Horizen experienced an attempted 51% attack.
-In response, the team amended Horizen's consensus mechanism and introduced a penalty for delayed block reporting, which makes it exponentially more difficult and costly for those looking to perform a 51% attack.
-The solution is being used by other projects, such as Pirl.
+On 3rd June 2018, ZenCash experienced an attempted 51% attack.
+The attackers managed to create 3 double spend transactions of 3317.4, 6,600, and 13,234.9 ZEN.
+In response, the team amended the consensus mechanism and introduced a penalty for delayed block reporting.
+The solution makes it exponentially more difficult and costly for malicious actors trying to perform a 51% attack.
+The solution is also being used by other projects, such as Pirl.

-Horizen, the protocol, is a distributed, time-stamped ledger of unspent transaction output (UTXO) transfers stored in an append-only chain of 2MB data blocks.
+The Horizen protocol is a distributed, time-stamped ledger of unspent transaction output (UTXO) transfers stored in an append-only chain of 2MB data blocks.
 A network of mining and economic nodes maintains this blockchain by validating, propagating, and competing to include pending transactions (mempool) in new blocks.
-Economic nodes (aka "full nodes") receive transactions from other network participants, validate them against network consensus rules and double-spend vectors, and propagate the transactions to other full nodes that also validate and propagate.
+Economic nodes (aka "full nodes") receive transactions from other network participants, validate them against network consensus rules and double-spend vectors, and propagate the transactions to other full nodes that also validate and propagate them.
 Valid transactions are sent to the network's mempool waiting for mining nodes to confirm them via inclusion in the next block.

 Mining nodes work to empty the mempool usually in a highest-to-lowest fee order by picking transactions to include in the next block and racing against each other to generate a hash less than the target number set by Horizen's difficulty adjustment algorithm.
 Horizen uses a Proof-of-Work (PoW) consensus mechanism to establish the chain of blocks with the most accumulated "work" (a.k.a., energy spent on solved hashes) as the valid chain.
 Other network peers can cheaply verify the chain’s work.